LeeCampbell/IntroToRx/content/15_PublishingOperators.md

 Sub4: 4 (10/08/2023 16:40:41)
 ```

 This time, the `Create` callback ran twice.
 That's because the number of active subscribers dropped to 0, so `RefCount` called `Dispose` to shut things down.
 When new subscribers came along, it called `Connect` again to start things back up.
-There are some overloads enabling you to specify a `disconnectDelay`—this tells it to wait for the specified time after the number of subscribers drops to zero before disconnecting, to see if any new subscribers come along.
+There are some overloads enabling you to specify a `disconnectDelay`.
+This tells it to wait for the specified time after the number of subscribers drops to zero before disconnecting, to see if any new subscribers come along.
 But it will still disconnect if the specified time elapses.
 If that's not what you want, the next operator might be for you.

 ## AutoConnect